 - Unless you are experienced in component replacement and circuit board repair, I would not suggest you do this procedure at all!

 - Use a temperature-controlled soldering iron.
 Too little heat, you'll damage the board trying to get the components off.
 Too much, you'll damage it that way, as well.

 - Do NOT use a soldering gun for this repair work: If that's all that you have, you really should not try it as you'll likely ruin the board!

 - Using your phone or camera, take some close-up pictures of both sides of the board before you start as a possible aid in reassembly.

 - You must have proper desoldering equipment.
 A vacuum-operated desoldering tool is the ideal, but "Solder Wick" (tm) or even a spring-loaded "solder sucker" or "desolder bulb" will work.
 If you don't have any of these it will be challenging to get the through-holes cleared to install the replacement components without tearing traces off the board.

 - Both sides of the circuit board and most of the components are covered with a moisture resistant coating.
 This coating is slightly rubbery and when soldered, it gets discolored.
 Fortunately, you can "solder through" it although extra care should be taken to assure that the solder joints are clean and good.
 When you are done soldering, you can clean the flux with alcohol and a cotton swab, but the discoloration will probably remain.
-(If your solder uses water-based flux, make certain that you have removed it using clean water as many of these types of fluxes can slowly corrode connections.)
+(If your solder uses water-based flux, make absolutely certain that you have removed it using clean water as many of these types of fluxes can slowly corrode connections.)